Southampton F.C.: Crest

 Originally, the club used the same crest as the one used by the city itself.
-However, during the 1970s a competition was run for fans to design a new one.
+However, in 1974 a competition was run for fans to design a new one.

-The winning design, designed by Rolland Parris, was used for around 20 years, before being modified slightly by Southampton design agency The Graphics Workshop in the 1990s for copyright reasons.
+The winning design, designed by Rolland Parris, was used for around 20 years, before being modified slightly in the 1990s.

 From top-to-bottom, the halo is a reference to the nickname "Saints", the ball to the nature of the club, the scarf to the fans and the team colours.
 The tree represents the nearby New Forest and Southampton Common, with the water representing Southampton's connections with the rivers, seas and oceans.
 Below that is a white rose – the symbol of the city which is also present on the city coat of arms.
 In the mid-1990s the ball was changed from a vintage style ball (such as those used in the 1960s) to the current ball with black and white panels, for copyright reasons.

 On 13 May 2010, the official crest for the 125th anniversary was released: "The black outline and halo feature will now appear in gold, whilst the all important years 1885 and 2010 are scripted either side of the shield, with the figure 125 replacing the ball".
 The badge was used on Southampton's shirts for the 2010–11 season.